spieswl/spieswl.github.io/_posts/2018-11-14-realities-of-using-webrtc.md

 ---
 layout:             post
 title:              "(Painful) Realities of Using MediaCapture and WebRTC"

 description:        "My recent experiences with WebRTC and its APIs have given me a chance to get up close and personal with its capabilities and limitations.
 While its basic functions work as advertised, advanced uses of MediaCapture are far tougher to get working properly.
 In many cases, features are not supported by particular browsers, implementations are inconsistent across devices, or controls simply have not yet been programmed."
 keywords:           webrtc, mediacapture, javascript, web development, computer vision, safari, chrome, android, iOS, mobile
 tags:               [WebRTC, JavaScript, Mobile Development, Computer Vision, Retrospectives]

-folders:
+specifics:
     images:         "webrtc-realities"                      # This path is post-dependent; don't forget to change it!

 published:          true
 ---